arvvoid/plugin.video.hbogoeu/PULL_REQUEST_TEMPLATE.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
 - [ ] Adding a new region/hbo go version
-- [ ] I have added tests to cover my changes.

 ## Description: